JiaqiLi404/JiaqiLi404.github.io/_pages/about.md

 - Software Copyright: **Electric Power Monitoring Software**, 2021, No. 7278722

 # 💻 Internships
 - *Aug.
-2023 - Jun.
-2024*, The Hong Kong University of Science and Technology
+2023 - May 2024*, The Hong Kong University of Science and Technology

-  - Research Assistant, Develop online experiment platform for human-GPT interaction, aiming to improve the ability of GPT agents by applying techniques, e.g. LangChain.
+  - Research Assistant, Investigate methods to mitigate hallucinations in LLMs and develop an investment report analysis platform.

  <br />